-- 1.5 cups unsalted vegetable stock/broth
+- 1.5 cups low sodium vegetable broth

 - 3 cups cauliflower florets

 - ½ bell pepper, sliced into strips (colour of your choice)

-- 1 cup heavy cream (also known as 'whipping cream', 35% milk fat)
+- 1 cup heavy cream (whipping cream)

 - 1.25 teaspoons salt

-- ½ teaspoon black pepper
+- ½ teaspoon freshly ground black pepper

-- ¾ cup cashews
+- ¾ cup unsalted roasted cashews

-A note on times provided: appliances vary, any prep and/or cook times provided are guidelines only.
+A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.